saucesaft/mwm/README.md

 ## Why?
 - I had a dream, where all windows where treated eqaully (almost)
 - Its like tilling, but with the freadom of floating
-- The lost child of i3 and openbox
+- The lost child of bspwm and openbox
 - The name looks like a face
 - Is this loss?

-## Features?
+## Features
+- Included client for scripting
-- Am i suppose to list them?
+- Easy to read config file
+- Meta-tilling
+- Minimalistic
+- Dynamic window borders

+## How?

 ## TODO
 - Closing windows